0x0539/tap.io/README.md

 To get you started with tap.io, there is an example game in ```example/snake```.
 The project is structured into three
 subdirectories:

-1. ```example/snake/shared/```: contains engine code shared by the client and server, the meat of the application
+1. ```shared```: contains engine code shared by the client and server, the meat of the application
-2. ```example/snake/client/```: contains client-only code, the render javascript and the html file that hosts the game
+2. ```client```: contains client-only code, the render javascript and the html file that hosts the game
-3. ```example/snake/server/```: contains server-only code, the socket.io app which also serves client code over http
+3. ```server```: contains server-only code, the socket.io app which also serves client code over http

 I'll walk through the example, which will hopefully get you started on your way to building your own tap.io game.

 ### Writing an Engine

-There is only one source file for the snake engine, ```example/snake/shared/snake-engine.js```.
-It defines an object called ```SnakeEngine``` that contains all the logic of the game.
-The declaration looks like this:
+There is only one shared file, ```shared/snake-engine.js```.
+It implements all the logic of the game.
+It defines an object called ```SnakeEngine``` that meets a specific engine interface required by the framework.

 ```
 (window || exports).SnakeEngine = (function(){